AMEERKOTTA/Deep-Learning-and-Artificial-Intelligence-Tensorflow-2.0/README.md

   + CNN Architecture.
   + CNN Model for MNIST Classification.
   + CNN Model for CIFAR-10 Classification.
+  + Improvement on CIFAR-10 Model by Using Image Augmentation and Batch Normalization.
 + *Chapter 05 : Transfer Learning for Computer Vision.*